laytan/cloak.nvim/README.md

       -- A function, table or string to generate the replacement.
       -- The actual replacement will contain the 'cloak_character' -- where it doesn't cover the original text.
-      -- If left emtpy the legacy behavior of keeping the first character is retained. replace = nil,
+      -- If left empty the legacy behavior of keeping the first character is retained. replace = nil,
     },
   },